mtferry/Locked_Down_Python/README.rst

   set(sys.modules)-set(lockdownlib.SAFE_MODULES)

 If no unsafe modules are imported, the result should be an empty set.
 Note that a malicious module could remove itself from sys.modules so, while this is a useful technique for debugging, it is not foolproof.
 The only way to verify the safety of a module is by checking its source.
 However, even seemingly safe modules, particularly C modules, can be unsafe if their underlying code enables unsafe behavior (such as buffer overflows) due insecure code.

+Testing
+^^^^^^^

+LDP has a regression test which can be run individually via ``python -m test test_lockdown`` or as part of the entire regression test suite via ``python -m test``.
+LDP also includes several fuzz tests which can be run collectivly via ``python -m test.fuzz_all`` or individually such as ``python -m test.fuzz_abc``.
+The fuzz tests will loop near infinitely.
+The tests are considered passsing unless they segfault.
+New fuzz tests can be written using the test.fuzzhelper module.
+Lib/test/fuzz_builtins.py and the other fuzz tests can be used as examples of how to use fuzzhelper.

 Demo
 ^^^^